hmatalonga/blog/content/blog/building-a-second-brain.md

 published: true
 tags: ['Growth']
 thumbnail: 'https://source.unsplash.com/PP1yKpfA4HY/640x371'
-description: 'Recently, I stumbled upon a Youtube video talking about the idea of building a second brain, a system designed to organize our knowledge.'
+description: 'Recently, I stumbled upon a Youtube video talking about the idea of building a second brain, a system designed to organise our knowledge.'
 ---

 If you are anything like me, you consume tons of information every day.
 Over time, I built the habit of saving the most valuable things in someplace, like a note-taking app to read them later.
 But the problem is that I realised despite saving all these kinds of information, I would often forget what I had saved and why I did it at that time.
 There was a missing link between all those resources.

-Then recently, I stumbled upon a [Youtube video](https://youtu.be/96pSnIo4nDg) talking about the idea of building a second brain, a system designed to organize our knowledge.
+Then recently, I stumbled upon a [Youtube video](https://youtu.be/96pSnIo4nDg) talking about the idea of building a second brain, a system designed to organise our knowledge.
 It got me pretty excited about the notion of having a systematic approach that would help me relate these bits of information with each other.
 If, together, I could put them to better use in the future when I needed them.
 So, I started to research more about it.

 ## What is Building a Second Brain?